Part One: Insights Into The DIA’s Patient Advocacy Program

 At this year’s Annual Meeting of the Drug Information Association (DIA), my colleague Jackie and I had the pleasure of meeting with representatives from the DIA Patient Advocate Fellowship Program.
 The program was designed to strengthen patient collaborations with industry players and to raise awareness of patient groups.
 Now in its third year, the program has successfully “graduated” more than fifty Patient Fellows.
-Needless to say, Jackie and I felt compelled to reach out to Donna Mayer, DIA manager of stakeholder engagement, for a special blog interview to learn more.
-Here’s what she had to say…
+Needless to say, Jackie and I felt compelled to reach out to the DIA for a special blog interview to learn more.
+Here’s what they had to say…

 We’re so excited to have the opportunity to learn more about the DIA Patient Advocate Fellowship Program.
-Could you tell us more about the program and how you first became involved?
+Could you tell us more about the program?

 Patient organizations are key players in DIA’s mission to foster innovation to improve health and well-being worldwide.
 DIA is working to ensure that the voice of the patient is heard globally in every facet of the discovery, development, and life cycle management of pharmaceuticals, biotechnology, medical devices, and related products.